Chimstaz/microk8s-multinode-nfs/README.md

 Sun Jan 19 15:35:59 UTC 2020
 nfs-busybox-hbdkd
 ```
-You can also access pod shell directly from master usin pod's name:
+You can also access pod shell directly from master using pod's name:
 ```
 $ microk8s.kubectl exec -it nfs-busybox-8qn7z -- sh
 / # mount | grep nfs